 How Do You Integrate IoT Devices With Virtual Assistants?

 Each platform—Apple, Google and Amazon—has its own unique specs, platforms and processes in place to achieve integration.
-Technically speaking, Alexa and Google Assistant have fairly similar structures and integration processes.
+Technically speaking, Amazon Alexa and Google Assistant have fairly similar structures and integration processes.
 Google accommodates “actions,” while Amazon allows third-party developers to create “skills.”
 Developers must establish a server that will execute the “skill” or “action” that’s required to achieve integration.
 Both are compatible with the node.js server platform, which is good news for developers.

 Google makes its API.AI available to developers, who are free to host their actions on any platform, including cloud servers.
 Amazon is a bit more restrictive, requiring developers to host their skills on an AWS Lambda server.